-If you have a Gmail account, you need to be aware of a scary new scam that’s tricking people into handing over their login credentials.
+If you have a Gmail account, you need to be aware of a scary scam that continues to trick people into handing over their login credentials.

 What makes this scam particularly scary is that the criminals have found a way to send it from someone in the victim’s contact list.

-Beware of new Gmail scam that will steal your info
+Beware of Gmail scam that will steal your info

 According to tech security site WordFence, the message comes from the email account of someone you know — someone whose account has already been compromised.